 This web site's purpose is to provide direction, vision, values, principles, mission, conscience.
 Scripture deems these perspectives important to show us, as Biblical Christians, how to lead our lives.
 Ideas generate consequences and consequences generate ideas.
 It is crucial that our ideas about God, our lives, this world and its future be in accord with the Word of God.
 Anything less is nothing but idolatry.
 If we do not stand for orthodoxy; i.e., sound doctrine or right praise, we will fall for the popular opinions, gimmicks, fads, and heresies that come along.
 For the sake of God’s name, let us work out our salvation by being faithful to our high and holy calling.
 Our lives, our families, our church, our society, and unknown future generations depend upon it.Services

 The perspectives contained on this site are derived from presuppositional analysis (in line with the heritage of Abraham Kuyper).
-In particular, I am relying on the teaching and writings of the late Dr. Glenn R. Martin (1935-2004), long time professor of history and social sciences at Indiana Wesleyan University.
+In particular, I am relying on the teaching and writings of Dr. Glenn R. Martin (1935-2004), long time professor of history and social sciences at Indiana Wesleyan University.
 His seminal paper Biblical Christian Education: Liberation for Leadership provides a summary of this approach to knowledge, reality, and life.
 Biblical Christian World View: What does it mean? is a shorter exposition.Tweets by @JDNickelMath